Skip to content

 voice.suppressed; // whether the bot is suppressed (stage channels)

-When Discord closes the voice WebSocket, discolink emits voiceClose and checks the close code.
-For recoverable codes — AuthenticationFailed, ServerNotFound, SessionNoLongerValid — it sets voice.reconnecting = true and calls voice.connect() to re-establish.
+When a voice connection is severed, Discolink emits voiceClose after having received the corresponding event from the connection’s node and checks the close code.
+For recoverable codes, it calls voice.connect() to reconnect.
 If reconnection fails, the voice connection and its queue are destroyed.

 // Leave the channel but keep the VoiceState and queue alive